Foretack/MiniTwitch/README.md

 ### Subscribing to events

-All events use either the `Func<T, ValueTask>` or `Func<ValueTask>` delegates.
-Meaning that subscribing methods must have the return type `ValueTask` and account for the `T` parameter when it's present (see `Client.OnMessage` in the example above), the parameter name you set does not matter.
-Also, if the method doesn't have any asynchronous code you should not mark it as `async` and return `ValueTask.CompletedTask`, `default`or some `ValueTask` object instead.
+All events use either the `Func<T, ValueTask>`, `Func<T1, T2, ValueTask>` or `Func<ValueTask>` delegates.
+Meaning that subscribing methods must have the return type `ValueTask` and account for the `T` parameters when present (see `client.OnStreamUp` in the PubSub example above), the parameter name you set does not matter.

+If the method doesn't have any asynchronous code, it is recommended to not mark it as `async` and return `ValueTask.CompletedTask`, `default` or some `ValueTask` object instead.

-Subscribing can be done either programmatically:
+Subscribing can be done either by declaring methods:

 ```c#
 Client.OnMessage += MessageEvent;